Number: 124 / Family: Lestidae / Genus: Orolestes

-A spreadwing that is widespread (that's a mouthful!), but uncommon and had eluded me until now, is Orolestes octomaculatus.
+A spreadwing that is widespread (that's a mouthful!), and quite common and had eluded me until now, is Orolestes octomaculatus, now known as the Large Eight-spotted Spreadwing.
 I saw a male for the first time on June 11, 2011.
 However, today (June 18, 2011) I returned to find the female.
 Where I had seen three males at Tad Fah Waterfall, this time there was only one and I thought my luck was out.
 So I decided to visit Phu Wiang National Park itself about 20 kms away from the waterfall.
 About 300 metres inside the entrance there was a tiny and muddy clay pool to my left with a few bushes and trees overhanging and I thought I may as well have a look, seeing as though I was there already.
 To my amazement, there were around 20 male O. octomaculatus resting out of the sun under the leaves of a small tree.
 I managed to improve my photos from the previous week (though it took a long time as they fly high up into the tree the moment you even breathe) and then tried to take even more shots (sometimes I'll take hundreds of photos of the same individual just to make sure it's OK).
 As I was about to shoot again, I noticed something above it on the same branch...
 I took a photo just to see what it was and it turned out to be a female!
 Yet, it was in the strangest position I have ever seen.
 Watching her for about 20 minutes, I discovered she was ovipositing into the bark of the tree that overhung the pond.
-See female below for more information.
+Since then, I have seen this species many times at numerous different locations and it appears to be around the whole year.

 It is easy to distinguish because of its beautiful wings, blue/green eyes and S9-10 are bright blue and it has large claspers.
 It is also large for a damselfly.